lucasgrass/sasi-project/README.md

 This is a task management API (ToDo List) built with NestJS and TypeScript, using memory storage.

+Endpoints:

+- GET /tasks: list all tasks

+- POST /tasks: create a new task (with title and description)

+- PATCH /tasks/:id: mark a task as completed

+- DELETE /tasks/:id: remove a task

+Functional requirements:

+Each task must contain: id, title, description, completed (boolean), status, and createdAt

+The storage can be in-memory

 ---

 ## **How to run the project**